IkramUdDoula/hashbase/README.md

 ## Security Notes

+- **Gmail credentials** are stored in `.env` file on the server (never committed to git)
+- **Netlify credentials** are stored in your browser's localStorage and never leave your device
-- Gmail credentials are stored locally in `token.json`
+- Gmail OAuth tokens are stored locally in `token.json` on the server
-- Netlify access token is stored in `.env` file
-- The `.env` file contains sensitive information and should never be committed to version control
 - OAuth tokens are refreshed automatically by the Google API client
 - All API calls are proxied through the backend server to keep credentials secure
+- The `.env` file should never be committed to version control

 ## Troubleshooting

 ### Gmail Widget Issues

 **"Not authenticated" error**
+- Ensure you've added Gmail credentials to your `.env` file
+- Restart the backend server after adding credentials
-- Make sure you've completed the Gmail authentication process
+- Make sure you've completed the Gmail authentication process by clicking the login button
 - Check that `token.json` exists in the project root
 - Try re-authenticating by deleting `token.json` and clicking the login button
+- Ensure the Gmail API is enabled in Google Cloud Console

 **No emails showing**
 - Check the browser console for errors
 - Verify your Gmail account has unread emails
-- Ensure the Gmail API is enabled in Google Cloud Console
+- Verify your credentials are correct in the `.env` file

 ### Netlify Widget Issues

 **"Not configured" error**
-- Ensure `NETLIFY_ACCESS_TOKEN` is set in your `.env` file
+- Open Settings > Secrets and add your Netlify Access Token
 - Verify the token is valid and has not expired
 - Check that you have Netlify sites in your account